m-sharpe/wicked-problems/README.md

 The most prominent road on my plot is a north-south road, which most likely connects the entire country, as it extends throughout the entire plot.
 I’m assuming that transportation services generally focus on the center of Kumasi, but that networks like buses and trains also have some lines that branch away from the city so that people from the city outskirts (such as those that live in the urban areas of Kwabre and Atwima) can get to and from the city efficiently.
 Similar to cities such as Chicago, there is a conplex transportation system within the city, but then each mode of transportation also provides routes taking those to and from the downtown area.

 As for health care facilities, they all reside in the city center as well.
 There are none in Kwabre or Atwima, therefore people living in those districts must go into the city for care.
 The majority of the facilities are hospitals, with one clinic on the other side of the city from Kwabre and Atwima.
 Since Kumasi is very prominent and not a new city, health care there should be efficient, and since all hospitals/clinics are in the hub of the city, accessible to many.
 Since roadways all lead to the same area, it would not be difficult to get to each health care facility or to transport patients from one to another, as long as you lived in the city and other variables such as traffic, weather, and construction do not get in the way.
 However, if you do not live in the city, it could be difficult to get to a hospital/clinic.
 Not only are you not close, but roadways thin out substancially the further from the city you get, and transportation services most likely do too.
-Therefore, living in the city would provide much easier accessability.
+Therefore, living in the city would provide much better accessability.

  ![](proj4table.png)